Priyanka-Khadilkar/XMlFinalProject/README.md

  ## Note :
- Google sign in URL should be : http://localhost/XMlFinalProjectAPIs/index.php Please pull your project into the "XMlFinalProjectAPIs" folder.
+ Google sign in URL should be : http://localhost/XMlFinalProjectAPIs/index.php Please pull project into the "XMlFinalProjectAPIs" folder.